Skip to content

 This article focuses on:

-The light colour of ceramic makes this cookware very popular on the market.
-It is also super easy to maintain and clean such products.
-Ceramic cookware is free of PTFE and PFOA.
-This is also why it has become a new trend in nonstick cookware.
+The light colour of the ceramic nonstick layer makes this cookware highly popular in the market.
+It is also very easy to maintain and clean.
+Ceramic nonstick cookware is free of PTFE and PFOA, which has contributed to its rise as a new trend in nonstick cookware.

-At the beginning of its development, ceramic nonstick cookware was more suited to stews and soups.
-It did not perform well for frying.
-As a result of recent technological advancements, the situation has changed.
-Now ceramic frypans are more durable and firmer.
+At the beginning of its development, ceramic nonstick cookware was better suited for stews and soups, as it did not perform well for frying.
+However, recent technological advancements have improved its durability and functionality, making ceramic frypans more reliable and robust.

-In order to keep ceramic nonstick cookware in good condition, proper heat control is essential (more so than PTFE-based products).
+To maintain ceramic nonstick cookware in good condition, proper heat control is essential—this is even more critical compared to PTFE-based products.

-Nonstick cookware with a black interior is usually made of PTFE, with some exceptions.
-These products have been on the market for a long time.
-They were also the most durable nonstick product before ceramic was introduced.
+Nonstick cookware with a black interior is typically made of PTFE, although there are some exceptions.
+These products have been available for a long time and were considered the most durable nonstick option before ceramic cookware entered the market.

-PTFE-based cookware has better durability than ceramic nonstick cookware, according to customer feedback.
+According to customer feedback, PTFE-based cookware generally offers better durability than ceramic nonstick cookware.

 In the past, there were claims that metal cookware is absolutely safe and nonstick cookware is dangerous.
 As a retailer of cookware for all types of cooking, including nonstick, stainless steel, carbon steel, etc., we disagree.

-The quality of cookware depends more on the manufacturer than on its materials.
-If cast iron cookware is manufactured irresponsibly, it can contain a variety of unwanted materials.
-When made by a reputable manufacturer, nonstick cookware can be very safe.
+The quality of cookware depends more on the manufacturer than solely on the materials used.
+For example, irresponsibly manufactured cast iron cookware can contain unwanted materials.
+However, nonstick cookware made by a reputable manufacturer can be just as safe.

-Nevertheless, it is true that metal cookware, such as carbon steel and stainless steel, has much more durability compared to nonstick cookware.
-No nonstick cookware, including PTFE and ceramic, should not be used for deep frying because of the high temperature.
-In contrast, stainless steel and carbon steel are excellent materials for deep frying.
+Nevertheless, it is true that metal cookware, such as carbon steel and stainless steel, offers significantly greater durability compared to nonstick cookware.

-If your cooktop has a maximum level of 10, use levels 7-8.
-Rather than using the highest heat setting, preheat the cookware slowly.
-Extreme temperature changes should be avoided.
+To extend its lifespan, use your cooktop at levels 7-8 if the maximum is 10.
+Avoid the highest heat setting and preheat the cookware slowly.
+Extreme temperature changes should also be avoided.

 Always choose a brand you can trust.